Shatlyk1011/food-delivery-app/TO-DO.md

 - .env in orders fetch component
 - FIX - es
 - control working times (in backend?)
+- control whether the restaurant closed or not

 - remove unused libs
   ✅ - make restaurant blockable